MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
-## Step 2 - Install a preview channel of Microsoft Edge
+## Step 2 - Prerequisite: Install a preview channel of Microsoft Edge

 1. If it's not installed already, install a preview channel of Microsoft Edge.
 To do that, in a new window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.